enspectr/bar-scan-bt/README.md

   <img src="https://github.com/enspectr/bar-scan-bt/blob/main/doc/serial_interface.jpg" />
 </p>

-## Testing
+## Operation

 The adapter presents scanner as BT keyboard with name started with **EScan** followed by a unique suffix made up of 6 hexadecimal digits.
 Once scanned, the code will be entered using this virtual keyboard at the place where the input focus is currently located.

+Right after powering on the adapter starts in standby state to save power.
+In this state the BT is not turned on so the connection to the host computer is impossible.
+To turn on BT one should press start button once.
+In case there is no connection to the host for more than 5 minutes the adapter switches to standby mode automatically.

+## Testing

-To check how it works one may scan the following figure and compare result with the code at the bottom of the figure.
+To check if adapter works one may scan the following figure and compare result with the code at the bottom of the figure.

 <p align="center">
   <img src="https://github.com/enspectr/bar-scan-bt/blob/main/doc/test_qrcode.jpg" />